Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Introduction

 \textbf{Damped Binomial Polynomials.} The synthesis of a denominator polynomial with a balanced (good) transient response and frequency response for all positive integer orders is therefore very useful.
-For higher orders, in connection to the design of the characteristic equation of transfer functions, this problem has been attacked by the use of binomial filters (BMF) \cite{hernandezAlgorithmsArchitecturesRealTime2000, bennettHistoryControlEngineering1993, tiptonManMachineSystemEqualization1967, oldenburgerOptimalSelfoptimizingControl1966} which directly correspond to (\ref{cosbin}).
+For higher orders, in connection to the design of the characteristic equation of transfer functions, this problem has been attacked by the use of \gls{bmf} \cite{marchandBinomialSmoothingFilter1983,hernandezAlgorithmsArchitecturesRealTime2000, bennettHistoryControlEngineering1993, tiptonManMachineSystemEqualization1967, oldenburgerOptimalSelfoptimizingControl1966} which directly correspond to (\ref{cosbin}).
 This denominator polynomial is specified by the use binomial coefficients with uniform damping-constant $\zeta=1$.
 The binomial filter can be viewed as the upper-limit of the ideal all-pole transfer-function.
-With its smoother (no overshoot) transient-performance, it poses as a superior design choice for desired transfer functions compared to the butterworth filter.
-Although of higher sensitivity, the inherent requirement of no overshoot present in this standard binomial polynomial (real poles only) may not always be a practical choice.
+Therefore, it can be named the Zero-Percent \gls{udbmf}.
+With its smoother (no overshoot) transient-performance, it poses as a superior design choice for desired transfer functions compared to the butterworth filter and other least-square filters in certain cases \cite{marchandBinomialSmoothingFilter1983}.
+Although of higher sensitivity, the inherent requirement of no overshoot present (or naturally encoded) in the standard binomial polynomial (real poles only) may not always be a practical choice.
 It leads to a much slower rise-time in the transient response and a poorer filter-selectivity \cite{bavafa-toosiFundamentalLimitations2019}.
 A faster transient-response with some form of negligible overshoot is usually preferred.
 The design of the denominator polynomial in the standard binomial form is therefore limiting.

-In applications where both fast, smooth transient-response and strong frequency filtering characteristics are design objectives, we would desire a compromise between the butterworth and binomial standard response, side-stepping the main flaws, while keeping a balanced set of merits, namely: a maximally flat monotonic amplitude in the second-order sense; a quicker roll-off around the cut-off frequency with increasing order; and a faster rise-time with negligible maximum overshoot in the transient response for any order.
+In applications where both fast, smooth transient-response and strong frequency filtering characteristics are design objectives, we would desire a polynomial representation that is a compromise between the butterworth and binomial standard response, side-stepping the main flaws, while keeping a balanced set of merits, namely: a maximally flat monotonic amplitude in the second-order sense; a quicker roll-off around the cut-off frequency with increasing order; and a faster rise-time with negligible maximum overshoot in the transient response for any order.